narrowin/ot-labs-docs/docs/en/exercises.md

 1. What services should never be directly accessible from DMZ?
 2. How would you restrict jumphost access in production?
 3. What additional security controls would improve this architecture?
-4. How could these reconnaissance activities be detected?
+4. How could these remote access activities be detected?

 ### Common Issues